hasenbanck/heteromycin/README.md

 functionally / pin equal when used in SD / SPI-Mode.

 It doesn't mater choosing one over the other, other than price and availability.

-### MOSFET

-For the small SOT1220 N-Channel MOSFET you can choose one of the following MOSFET (default: PMPB11EN):

-* PMPB11EN,115
-* BUK9D23-40E
-* PMPB20EN,115

 Fine tuning of the MOSFET driver may be necessary.